pachyderm/docs-content/latest/build-dags/branch-operations/set-branch-triggers.md

 ```

 {{% notice tip %}}
-Triggers can point to branches that don't exist yet.
 You can test your trigger using a command similar to the following:

 ```s
 dd if=/dev/urandom bs=1M count=1 | pachctl put file data@staging:/file